cms-ttH/ttH-LeptonPlusJets/README.txt

 genjet_phi_: phi
 genjet_m_  : mass
 genjet_BhadronMatch_ : =1 if this gen jet is regarded as a B-hadron with by GenHFHadronMatcher --[*2]

-[*1] POG lepton ID :
- Muon POG loose ID is not used at the moment.
-Always 1.
- Electron POG tight=MVA80.
-Loose=MVA90.

 [*2] GenHFHadronMatcher in PhysicsTools.JetMCAlgos.GenHFHadronMatcher_cff